• Skip to primary navigation

 How can I make my brownies more cakey?

 Quite honestly the easiest way to make any brownie recipe more cakey is to simply bake them longer.
-Instead of baking for the recommended timeframe below, leave for a further 5-7 minutes or until a knife or skewer comes out clean when inserted into the center instead of fudgy
+Instead of baking for the recommended timeframe below, leave for a further 5-7 minutes or until a knife or skewer when inserted into the center comes out clean instead of fudgy.

 How do I ensure my brownies are fudgy?